Ada Hegerberg: Sponsors and media

-The Norwegian is one of the most in-demand athletes in the world.
-After being awarded the Ballon d'Or in 2018, Hegerberg became an ambassador for the watchmaker Hublot, as well as the financial technology company Mastercard.
+Hegerberg is one of the most in-demand athletes in the world.
+After being awarded the Ballon d'Or in 2018, she became an ambassador for the watchmaker Hublot, as well as the financial technology company Mastercard.
 During the summer of 2019, after attending events such as the UEFA Champions League Final and the French Open for her sponsor Mastercard, she became the global ambassador of the Danone Nations Cup, the biggest international tournament of U12, for both girls and boys.
 In the summer of 2020, after six years collaborating with sports equipment supplier Puma, Nike and herself announced a long-term partnership.
 The American giant immediately elevated Hegerberg in multiple marketing campaigns, reinforcing its will to support activism, Hegerberg being known as a gender equality and sustainability activist.

 Hegerberg has had a massive media impact over the past years, widely considered as the number one spokesperson for her sport, given the numerous interviews she gave for women's football.

 On 19 November 2020, the US-based streaming platform ESPN+ published a documentary about Hegerberg: My Name is Ada Hegerberg.

 Hegerberg has been named one of the most powerful women in sport by a number of media, including Sports Illustrated.